There is a lot of debate in the media about the pros and cons of private health insurance. People are asking, “Should I get private health cover?”

 Opinions about private health cover are changing.
-Saving on taxes is part of the decision.
+Saving money when it comes to tax time is an important part of the decision.

-According to Australian consumer watchdog, Choice, cheaper private health policies that only meet the minimum for you to be exempt from paying the Medicare Levy Surcharge in your taxes are nicknamed “Junk” because those cheap plans cover so few treatments – leaving you out of pocket for basic health services.
+According to Australian consumer watchdog, Choice, cheaper private health policies that are used to be exempt from paying the Medicare Levy Surcharge at tax time are often criticised because those cheap plans cover minimal treatments – leaving customers out of pocket for health services they might need.

-With “junk” health cover plans, you avoid extra tax and surcharges, but it gives you very minimal coverage for treatments or accidents.
+With cheaper health cover plans, you gain the benefit of avoiding extra taxes and surcharges, but you could have less coverage for treatments than you might need.

 Responding to growing consumer debate, the Australian Competition and Consumer Commission (ACCC) has called for standardisation of policies across providers.